 Watermelon is an exclusive source of vitamins A and C. Also, it comprises low to moderate amounts of vitamin B complex, especially vitamins B1, B2, B3, B5, and B6.
 It has a low amount of vitamin K and E. Vitamins D, B12, and B9 are completely absent in this fruit.

-Watermelon seeds contain rich amounts of vitamins E and C. Also, they have much a higher content of vitamin B3 than the flesh.
+Watermelon seeds contain rich amounts of vitamins E and C. Also, they have a much higher content of vitamin B3 than the flesh.
 The rind is richer in vitamin A and vitamin C.

 The pulp of a watermelon is found to be rich in minerals like calcium, potassium, magnesium, manganese, and phosphorus.
 Moderate quantities of iron, choline, selenium, copper, and zinc are found; with low amounts of sodium.
 The seeds contain substantial minerals like sodium, calcium, zinc, phosphorus, magnesium, and potassium.